 Getting the Proper Bed Height with GhostBed

-While this bed doesn’t have adjustable legs, it can be ordered with the standard 12 inch legs or with 6 inch legs if you need a bed closer to the floor.
-With the standard 12 inch legs, the bed frame height stands at 15 inches, so you would need a 9 inch or thinner mattress to stay under my 24 inches bed height recommendation.
+With the standard 12-inch legs, the bed frame height stands at 15 inches, so you would need a 9-inch or thinner mattress to stay under my 24 inches bed height recommendation.

-But, if you use the 6 inch leg option, the frame height would be 9 inches so you could use a thicker, more luxurious mattress.
-This will keep you within the recommended bed height range while allowing you to choose a more comfortable mattress too.
+But, if you use the 6-inch leg option, the frame height would be 9 inches so you could use a thicker, more luxurious mattress.

 Other Senior-Friendly Features

 This bed has the underbed lighting that I recommend.
 There is a simple light button you touch on the remote to activate it.
 And, it works on just your side of the bed on the split bed option.
-So, you won’t have to disturb your partner.
-USB ports are also part of the package.

-Other senior-friendly features include an easy to see remote that uses black, bold print on white buttons.
+Other senior-friendly features include an easy-to-see remote that uses black, bold print on white buttons.
 The buttons are backlit too making them much easier to see at night.
-The remotes are pretty intuitive to use with illustrations rather than words on many of them.
-There is a flashlight built into the remote as well.

-Finally, the bed is built with a sturdy steel frame and medical grade motors for a long usable life.
+Finally, the bed is built with a sturdy steel frame and medical-grade motors for a long usable life.
 It even includes a limited lifetime warranty.
 The motors are super quiet.
 You could say they are as “quiet as a ghost!”

 Nolah Ultimate Adjustable Bed Base with Wall Glide

-- Sizes: Twin XL, Queen, Split King, Split Cal King
+Sizes: Twin XL, Queen, Split King, Split Cal King

-- Height Adjustment: None
+Height Adjustment: None

-- Underbed Lighting: Ambient
+Underbed Lighting: Ambient

-- Set Up: Tool-Free Assembly in 15 Minutes
+Set Up: Tool-Free Assembly in 15 Minutes

-- Trial Period: None
+Trial Period: None

-- Warranty: 10-Year Warranty
+Warranty: 10-Year Warranty

-- Free Shipping & Financing Options Available
+Free Shipping & Financing Options Available

-Nolah prides itself on being all about sleep and technology.
-The tech driven company offers its premium adjustable beds in four sizes: Twin XL, Queen, and Split King/Cal King.
 The Split King option is ideal for couples who like to adjust each of their sides independently.
 So, if you like reading while your partner is asleep, get the Split King.

 Nolah’s Wall Glide System

 One of their techy features that can benefit seniors and the elderly is their Wall Glider feature.
 When you raise the head end of most adjustable beds, your upper body is actually moved forward.
-So, you are often moved out of arm’s reach to your nightstand where your lamp or phone may be.
-You will have to lower the bed to reach those items.

-But, with Nolah’s wall glide system, the bed shifts itself backwards as you raise your head.
+But, with Nolah’s wall glide system, the bed shifts itself backward as you raise your head.
 This keeps your body in the same position relative to the nightstand as it was.
-So, you can prop your head up and still be able to keep those items in easy reach.

-Comfort With the Nolah Adjustable Base
+Comfort with the Nolah Adjustable Base

 Nolah built in several other features to help older adults relieve pressure, reduce aches and pains, and generally get more comfortable with their adjustable bed frame.

-The remote is pre-programmed with the 3 most popular positions including Zero-G for pressure relief on achy joints and bones.
 Other positions include an anti-snore position which is self-explanatory and a flat position for safer getting in and out of the bed.

 Plus, if you find other positions that you really like or that greatly improve your comfort, you can program up to 3 custom positions in the remote.
-Then you can go to that position at the touch of a button.
-No more trying to find it again with manual adjustments.

 Also, relaxing head and foot massage functions will supplement your comfort and pain relief.
 The massage settings have three different intensity options so you can control the vibrations and get them to your preferred level.